launchdarkly/hello-go/README.md

-# LaunchDarkly Sample Go Application
+# LaunchDarkly sample Go application

 We've built a simple console application that demonstrates how LaunchDarkly's SDK works.

 Below, you'll find the basic build procedure.
 For more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [Go SDK reference guide](https://docs.launchdarkly.com/sdk/server-side/go).

-This demo requires Go 1.18 or higher.
+This demo requires Go 1.21 or higher.

 ## Build instructions